cdktf/cdktf-provider-hcp/docs/waypointAddOnDefinition.go.md

 Whether the variable is editable by the user creating an add-on.

+If options are provided, then the user may only use those options, regardless of this setting.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/hcp/0.94.1/docs/resources/waypoint_add_on_definition#user_editable WaypointAddOnDefinition#user_editable}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/hcp/0.95.0/docs/resources/waypoint_add_on_definition#user_editable WaypointAddOnDefinition#user_editable}

 ---